The top shows in the West End that started out in the UK

-Although there are a variety of productions across the West End which have transferred from Broadway, London theatres are also home to shows born and bred in Britain.
+Although there are a variety of productions that have transferred from Broadway, London theatres are also home to British West End shows born and bred in the UK.
 Filled with unique British humour and commentary, as well as true stories told on stage, we take a look at shows across the West End which either received their premiere in London, or transferred from a regional theatre to a playhouse in the capital.

 Tom Stoppard returns to the West End in 2020 with his latest play, Leopoldstadt.
 In early 20th century Vienna, cultured individuals flocked to the city that was bustling with intellectual excitement.
 10% of the city in 1900 were Jewish, located in the Jewish quarter of Vienna after Emperor Franz Josef granted full civil rights.
 Inspired by real-life events from his family history, join a family as they rediscover their Jewish identity throughout the 20th century.
 Find out more about plays by Tom Stoppard here.